Buddhika-Pathirathna/Buddhika-Pathirathna/README.md

 ## About Me

-I love writing, writing about tech, and writing for techies.
-Started as a software engineer, and dealt with Java-related technologies until I found my passion for writing.
-Since my core studies from a technical background, I turned to be a software technical writer merging my software engineering abilities with my passion for crafting words into awesome writing projects.
-Then, on the way user experience, API documentation, developer experience, blockchain, and web3 crossed the road.
-I am constantly learning ways to enhance user experience and accelerate product adoption.
-Diagramming is one of my favorite parts of the journey and I always look for new tools and technologies to make the task more efficient and impactful for the audience.
+👋 Hi there!
+I'm a former software engineer turned technical writer with a passion for making complex tech clear and engaging.
+My journey began in the world of Java and backend technologies, but I soon discovered that my true passion lies in writing—especially writing for tech-savvy audiences.
+I bridge the gap between code and communication.
+My work spans technical writing, UML diagramming, API docs, developer experience, UX, blockchain, and Web3.
+I transitioned into technical writing to merge my love for language with my technical expertise.
+I specialize in crafting developer-focused content that’s clear, accurate, and user-friendly—from API documentation and SDK guides to tutorials and UX-driven help systems.
+Along the way, I’ve explored the evolving landscapes of blockchain, Web3, and developer experience (DX), always with a focus on enhancing usability and accelerating product adoption.
+🧠 I’m constantly learning new tools and techniques to improve how information is delivered.
+Diagramming is one of my favorite ways to communicate complex ideas visually, and I’m always on the hunt for tools that make this process more intuitive and impactful.
+Whether it’s writing, diagramming, or diving into new tech, I’m here to make the user's journey smoother and more enjoyable.

 Here are some ideas to get you started:

-- 🔭 I’m currently working on creating training materials to move legacy users to a cloud-based funeral management system.
+- 🔭 I’m currently working on creating user documentation materials for a observability and analytics system.
 - 🌱 I’m currently learning how to write for developers and more hands-on projects using Ethereum, Solidity, JS, and Typescript.
 - 👯 I’m looking to collaborate on web3 projects and writers.
 - 💬 Ask me about software technical writing, API docs, and blockchain writing.